melanieWacker/ArtProperties/docs/arm-mapping.md

 =====================================================
 # DRAFT

-*Note*: ArtProperties column headings do NOT reflect the original element name.
+*Note*: Art Properties column headings do NOT reflect the original element name.
 These have been adjusted to support easier data mapping from the spreadsheet.

 *To-Do*: Change URIs to RWOs, SHACL for Application Profile